wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 {#working-with-agents}
 # Working with agents

-Throughout the book we learned how to use Semantic Kernel with Large Language Models to implement various scenarios.
-In this final chapter we'll look at building agents with Semantic Kernel.
+Throughout the book, we learned how to use Semantic Kernels with large language models to implement various scenarios.
+In this final chapter, we'll examine building agents with Semantic Kernel.

-At the end of this final chapter you'll have learned how to create agents with Semantic Kernel and how to integrate them into a multi-agent system.
+At the end of this final chapter, you will have learned how to create agents with Semantic Kernel and how to integrate them into a multi-agent system.

 We'll cover the following topics: